 How does my side job affect my taxes?

-- You can make quarterly estimated tax payments during the year.
+- can estimate the taxes that are due and make quarterly estimated tax payments during the year

 Get started by entering your income from self-employment.
-We’ll handle the rest, from creating the forms you need to reviewing work-related expense that can help reduce your taxes.
+We’ll handle the rest, from creating the forms you need to reviewing work-related expenses that can help reduce your taxes.